 When it's time to celebrate, no music expresses the joy of life like klezmer.
 WRTI's Debra Lew Harder takes us into klezmer's rich world and heritage.
-This Sunday, February 19 at 8 pm, you can hear the Philadelphia Klezmer Heritage Ensemble, directed by Hankus Netsky, at Temple Beth Sholom in Elkins Park.
+A Happy and Healthy New Year to all of our listeners celebrating the Jewish High Holidays!

 Debra Lew Harder spoke with renowned klezmer music scholar, ethnomusicologist, and performer Hankus Netsky, to learn more about klezmer music.
 Netsky serves as Chair of Contemporary Improvisation at New England Conservatory in Boston.
 He’s the author of a newly published book from Temple University Press, called Klezmer: Music and Community in Twentieth-Century Jewish Philadelphia.

 Hankus is also the founder and director of The Klezmer Conservatory Band, an ensemble that has specialized in klezmer music and Yiddish song for the past 30 years.